avstark-gis/avstark-gis-MapeoDocs/ToMapeoMap/readme.md

 # Export your Observation Data as a MAPEO Webmap

+---

-## Helpful Links for Using Your mapeomap File
+## Helpful Links for Using Your .mapeomap File
 ### [My Mapeo Maps](https://maps.mapeo.app/)

+---

 ## Documents to Download

----

 ### [Create a MAPEO Webmap PDF no Images](docsPDF/Sync.pdf)